fbpx

 “We first started talking about podcasts and audio content for kids in 2018,” Alli Thresher, PJ Library’s director of digital content, told the Journal.
 Thresher heads the PJ Library creative team that produces the shows.

-“We did some experimenting, tried a few pilots and launched our very first show, ‘Have I Got a Story For You!’ in June 2019,” she said.
+“We did some experimenting, tried a few pilots and launched our very first show, ‘Have I Got a Story For You!’ in June 2019,” they said.
 “We did a lot of learning, data gathering and planning, and in 2021 we launched two more shows, officially becoming a network featuring stories for kids of various ages.”

 In the preschool-focused “Afternoons with Mimi,” a wise and beloved grandmother bakes special treats and snuggles up with her young grandchildren to share fairy tales and the sacred stories of Judaism in her warm and kid-friendly way.
 For older kids, ages 6 to 12, “Beyond the Bookcase” features a pair of intrepid siblings named Micah and Miri, who spirit off on magical and often mysterious adventures.
 Both series, winners of prestigious Parents’ Choice and NAPPA Awards, have just wrapped their 10-episode third seasons.